The Ultimate Zanzibar Visitor’s Guide

 Children jump into the ocean at the harbor in Stone Town to escape the heat.

 Zanzibar City, which is commonly referred to as Stone Town, is the heart and soul of Zanzibar.
-Not only is it the island’s capital, but it is also holds many of the island’s main tourism draws.
+Not only is it the island’s capital, but it also holds many of the island’s main tourism draws.

 When you visit Stone Town, make sure you make it to the harbor at sunset.
 There are plenty of food vendors near the harbor, so it is a great place to relax and eat dinner.
 Not to mention, the sunsets are absolutely fantastic!